| |

 Premium efficiency motors that have full-load efficiencies

-of greater than 94 percent depending upon horsepower are
+of greater than 94 percent depending upon horsepower

-motor efficiency and its operation with a VFD in VAV systems.
+part-load motor efficiency and its operation with

 Sound Power Requirements

-Acoustical attenuators, used to reduce a fan's sound, increase
+Acoustical attenuators, used to reduce a fan's sound,

-consider the disadvantages of high-efficiency but noisy
+engineers should consider the disadvantages of high-efficiency

 |